influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 <!-- Issue 1244 -->

-As Kapacitor and TICKscripts can be used to write values into an InfluxDB time series database, it will be necessary, in some cases, to specify the time precision to be used.
+As Kapacitor and TICKscripts can be used to write values into an InfluxDB database, it will be necessary, in some cases, to specify the time precision to be used.
 This occurs when working with the `InfluxDBOut` node, whose precision property can be set.
 It is important not to confuse _mathematical_ precision, which is used most commonly with field values, and _time_ precision which is specified for timestamps.

 **Example 16 &ndash; Setting time precision with InfluxDBOut**
 ```javascript